Hybrid vs Gas Ownership: 7 Honest Truths

 - Hybrid vs gas ownership: where the money really goes

-- Fuel savings can be real, but only if your driving matches the car
+- Fuel savings are real — but only if your driving matches the car

 - Maintenance and repair in hybrid vs gas ownership